CHutson_Capitals-practice1

 The 5-foot-10, 165-pound St. Louis native's 80 points (24 goals, 56 assists) in 74 games during his two seasons at BU were most in the NCAA among defensemen.

 Hutson joins the Capitals (33-27-8) when they are desperate to make up ground in the Stanley Cup Playoff race.
-They entered Tuesday seven points behind the Boston Bruins for the second wild card from the Eastern Conference with 14 games remaining.
+They entered Wednesday eight points behind the Boston Bruins and Detroit Red Wings in the Eastern Conference wild-card race with 14 games remaining.

 CHutson_Capitals-practice2